dreger/audaciousfox.net/content/archive/unrollme-unravelled.md

 title: Unroll.me, Unravelled
 ---

 Yesterday, [Mike Isaac of _The New York Times_](https://mobile.nytimes.com/2017/04/23/technology/travis-kalanick-pushes-uber-and-himself-to-the-precipice.html) wrote a profile on Uber C.E.O.
 Travis Kalanick and his drive to turn Uber into a winning machine, regardless the cost.
-It's an incredibly fascinating piece, and you should make time to read it.
+It's a fascinating piece, and you should make time to read it.

 But in Mr. Isaac’s digging, he unearthed some unsettling information about _another_ company, Unroll.me.
 Owned by Slice Intelligence, Unroll.me labels itself as a way to “clean up your inbox”, by intercepting and archiving your email, and then sending you a simple summary of all your receipts and newsletters.
 As reported by Mr. Isaac’s, however, Unroll.me was selling aggregated, “anonymized” email message data to whoever wanted to buy; in this case, Uber.
 Mr. Isaac: